tanisha605/project-progress/README.md

 project on virtual keyboard

 Made my first github repository.

-Watched video on markdown syntax cheat sheet watched videos on python,numpy,matplotlib and scipy.(5 days to complete it) first assignment
+Watched video on markdown syntax cheat sheet

+watched videos on python,numpy,matplotlib and scipy.(5 days to complete it

+first assignment

+watched 30 videos of opencv